Position

 Responsibilities:

-• Monitor the swimming area to ensure the safety and security of all patrons.
+• Monitor swimming areas to ensure the safety of all patrons.

-• Conduct regular inspections of the pool area and report any maintenance issues.
+• Conduct regular patrols of the swimming area and enforce all safety rules.

 • Provide assistance and guidance to swimmers, including teaching basic swimming skills and water safety.